Which rivers are polluting the Great Barrier Reef?

 Sedimentation runoff reduces the clarity of coastal waters and restricts the growth of light-dependent plants and animals, including corals.
 Light is an important factor for the growth and survival of coral reefs.
 Corals are combination of plant and animal parts, and their soft bodies harbour algae that need light to photosynthesize.
 The animal part of the coral depends on the algae to provide energy.
 While corals can grow and form reefs over a wide range of water clarity conditions, the nature of the reefs and their continued survival depends on receiving sufficient light.
 And with sediment particles continually resuspended by waves and currents, it’s difficult for coral in certain areas to get the much-needed light to survive.

-Increased nutrients in the water can also promote the breeding success of the destructive Crown-of-Thorns Starfish that is also a problem for the Great Barrier Reef.
+These nutrients can also promote the breeding success of the destructive Crown-of-Thorns Starfish that is also a problem for the Great Barrier Reef.
 That’s why reducing nutrients flowing from polluting rivers to the reef is so critical in helping to sustain its health.

 Coral bleaching and reef recovery